nightlord189/tcp-pow-go/README.md

 + add dynamic management of Hashcash complexity based on server's overload (to improve DDOS protection)
 + move array of quotes to SQLite or PostgreSQL database (to get closer to real production applications)
-+ add integration with Redis cache to additional verification of client's challenges (check **rand** value existence)
 + add integration tests for simulate DDOS attack - spawn more client instances